Code-Institute-Submissions/TCaldato-battleships-game/README.md

 ### Future Features

-- Allow Player to position ships themselves
+- Allow Player to position ships themselves.
-- Have ships larger than 1x1
+- Have ships larger than 1x1.
+- Creates a Menu on the beginning of the game separating Instructions and Game.

 ## Technologies Used